qLibc

 char * qstack_popstr ( qstack_t * stack)

-qstack->popstr(): Removes a element at the top of this stack and returns that element.
+qstack->popstr(): Removes an element at the top of this stack and returns that element.

 Parameters